Loan Default in Australia: Meaning, Consequences & Best Tips

 If repayments become difficult:

-Free support is available through services such as the National Debt Helpline and Financial Counselling Australia.
+Free support may also be available through services such as the National Debt Helpline or Financial Counselling Australia.

 What to do if you’ve already defaulted